SzparaLab/viramp-project/viramp-docs/variation_assess.rst

 Repeat and Tandem repeat analysis
 ---------------------------------

-By aligning the assembly against itself, VIRAmp also provides repeat information, starting coordinates and length is provided based on the alignment.
+By aligning the assembly against itself, VIRAmp also provides repeat and tandem repeat information.
+The starting coordinates and length are dervied from this alignment.

 .. image:: assess-pic/tandem-repeat.png

 BWA aligner
 -----------

-Besides all the specific tools listed above, general tools like `bwa <http://bio-bwa.sourceforge.net/>`_ is also provided for use based on users' own creation.
+Besides all the specific tools listed above, general tools like `bwa <http://bio-bwa.sourceforge.net/>`_ are also provided for use based on users' own needs.